SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

 ### Bind method
 * Almost identical to call.
-* Bind returns function definition and not invoces the function definition to the "thisArg".
+* Bind returns function definition and not invokes the function definition to the "thisArg".
-* Bind anables us to save different function with determined different value of the keyword "this" and invoke them in a later time.
+* Bind enables us to save different function with determined different value of the keyword "this" and invoke them in a later time.
 * Bind is good for more advanced coding like setTimeOut.
-* Bind can be used, if we dont know all the arguments passed to the function.
+* Bind can be used, if we don't know all the arguments passed to the function.
 So we get a function definition with some of the parameters set.
 This is called PARTIAL APPLICATION.
-* Bind has appliacation in cases of asinchonous code, like case of usage of setTimeout.
+* Bind has application in cases of asynchronous code, like case of usage of setTimeout.

 ## Section on object oriented programming